Home Page

 ACT 141 - Movement Improvisation.
 1 Credit.

-(R-4) Movement Improvisation is an all abilities class designed to empower students in every aspect of their lives.
-Students learn how to access spontaneous, creative response to life events and develop embodied self-confidence and self-expression through guided games and improvisational movement.
+(R-4) Movement Improvisation is an all-abilities class designed to empower students in every aspect of their lives.
+Students learn how to access spontaneous, creative responses to life events and develop embodied self-confidence and self-expression through guided games and improvisational movement.
 Movement Improvisation offers students not only physical fitness; it will increase students’ capacity to succeed.
 Students discover how the body can be a tool for self-awareness, self-expression, and connection and have fun while doing it.

 ACT 143 - Beginning Table Tennis.
 1 Credit.

 (R-4) Offered every term.
-Learn the sport in which two or four players hit a lightweight ball back and forth across a table using small bats.
-Students will acquire the ability to allow a ball played toward them to bounce one time on their side of the table, and return it so that it bounces on the opposite side at least once.
-Students may include up to but not more than 4 credits earned in ACT/HHP 100-299 activity courses in the total number of credits required for graduation.
-Students graded Credit/No Credit based on participation and a strict attendance policy.
-For a complete list of all classes offered go to the HHP Activity Program website.
+Students will learn the sport in which two or four players hit a lightweight ball back and forth across a table using small bats.
+Students will acquire the ability to allow a ball played toward them to bounce one time on their side of the table and return it so that it bounces on the opposite side at least once.

 ACT 145 - Beginning Dodgeball.
 1 Credit.

-(R-4) Learn a collection of team sports in which players on two teams try to throw balls at each other while avoiding being hit themselves.
-Acquire the many variations of the game, generally by eliminating all members of the opposing team by hitting them with thrown balls, catching a ball thrown by a member of the opposing team, or forcing them to move outside the court boundaries when a ball is thrown at them.
-Students may include up to but not more than 4 credits earned in ACT/HHP 100-299 activity courses in the total number of credits required for graduation.
-Students graded Credit/No Credit based on participation and a strict attendance policy.
-For a complete list of all classes offered go to the HHP Activity Program website.
+(R-4) Students will learn a collection of team sports in which players on two teams try to throw balls at each other while avoiding being hit themselves.
+They will acquire the many variations of the game, generally by eliminating all members of the opposing team by hitting them with thrown balls, catching a ball thrown by a member of the opposing team, or forcing them to move outside the court boundaries when a ball is thrown at them.

 ACT 146 - Beginning Golf.
 1 Credit.

-(R-4) Offered autumn.
-Gain the ability to use various clubs to hit balls into a series of holes on a course in as few strokes as possible.
-Gain the ability to cope with the varied terrains encountered on different courses.
-Students may include up to but not more than 4 credits earned in ACT/HHP 100-299 activity courses in the total number of credits required for graduation.
-Students graded Credit/No Credit based on participation and a strict attendance policy.
-For a complete list of all classes offered go to the HHP Activity Program website.
+(R-4) Students will gain the ability to use various clubs to hit balls into a series of holes on a course in as few strokes as possible and to cope with the varied terrains encountered on different courses.

-(R-4) Offered every term.
-An introduction to aerobic dance fitness.
-Students will study choreographed dances to top 40’s songs by breaking down the movement and sequences.
+(R-4) The course is an introduction to aerobic dance fitness.
+Students will study choreographed dances to top-40 songs by breaking down the movement and sequences.
 As the semester progresses, students will learn to master the routines and be able to put more effort and energy into each dance aiming for a high intensity cardio workout.
-Students may include up to but not more than 4 credits earned in ACT/HHP 100-299 activity courses in the total number of credits required for graduation.
-Students graded Credit/No Credit based on participation and a strict attendance policy.

 ACT 150 - Beginning Yoga.
 1 Credit.